winston9310/Scrollify-Snap-Scroll-by-WinstonDev/readme.md

 # Scrollify Snap Scroll by WinstonDev

-This plugin enhances the scrolling experience by implementing **Scrollify** to add snap scrolling between sections.
+This WordPress plugin enhances the scrolling experience by implementing **Scrollify** to add snap scrolling between sections.
 The plugin automatically applies smooth snap scrolling to any section that contains the word `snap` in its class name.

 ## Features